Ancient Nubia – Sudan

 After breakfast, depart for Wadi Sebu, located on the river bank of the Nile.
 You will pay a visit to one of the richest sites of rock engraving in all of Sudan with hundreds of images from prehistoric to Egyptian times.

 Then it is onward to the granite boulders of the Third Cataract, this site used to be the third huge obstacle that the ancients Egyptians had to face when trying to sail on the Nile River.
 The Third Cataract presents very interesting rocky formations.
-It is located north of Kerma, the ancient capital of the Kingdom of Kush, which lasted for over 1,000 years before falling under the control of the Egyptians thanks to the natural protection offered by the cataract itself.
+It is located north of Kerma, the ancient capital of the Kingdom of Kush, which lasted for over 1.000 years before falling under the control of the Egyptians thanks to the natural protection offered by the cataract itself.
 When the 18th New Kingdom dynasty reached it, made here the border between the Egyptian Empire and the Nubian kingdom.

-After a picnic lunch, you will reach the Nile and cross it via the pontoon, the local ferry boat.
+After a picnic lunch, you will reach the Nile and cross it via the ponton, the local ferry boat.
 These ferries are a hive of colourful activities.
 You will find yourself sharing space with people, donkeys, camels and goats.
-Late in the afternoon, reach Soleb where you will visit the Temple of Soleb, the most beautiful Egyptian temple of all Sudan.
+Late in the afternoon reach Soleb where you will visit the Temple of Soleb, the most beautiful Egyptian temple of all Sudan.
 Testimony of the New Kingdom in Nubia is the many walls rich in hieroglyphic inscriptions, bas-relief figures and ornate columns.
 Return to Tombos.

-Day 6 : Tombos - Necropolis Of El Kurru - Karima
+Day 6 - Tombos - Necropolis of El Kurru - Karima

 Location: Tombos, Al Karru, Karima